A Few Ideas to Earn a Living While Traveling

 Working the ranch can be hard but rewarding.
-There are a variety of things you can do, such as pick fruit, build fences, load hay, and other tasks that the rancher may want you to do.
+There are a variety of things you can do, such as picking fruit, build fences, load hay, and other tasks that the rancher may want you to do.
 If you’re good, they may even have a place for you to sleep, so they can keep you on for a while.
 Ranch Work is a great place to start.

 There are a lot of ways to make money doing this, but you will need to start a long time before you begin your travels and get a great base of readers.
 It’s a simple Google Search to find out the best ways to make money.
-You don’t have to blog about travel, but definitely blog about what you’re passionate about since you’ll be writing quite often to keep things fresh and updated.
+You don’t have to blog about travel, but definitely blog what you’re passionate about since you’ll be writing quite often to keep things fresh and updated.

-I have a couple of websites that cost me a little bit of money up front to begin, and over the years, they have made me a nice bit of extra income.
+I have a couple of websites that cost me a little bit of money upfront to begin, and over the years, they have made me a nice bit of extra income.
 It may take a little bit of time to get the revenue stream going, but once it is, you sit back and cash the checks.
 Two affiliate sites I use are: Rakuten Marketing and Commission Junction

 Stock Market Day Trader

 I’m going to caution you upfront since this is an eBook on making money, Day Trading may not be for everyone and you actually risk losing more money than making.
 The benefit though is, if you’re good at it, you can do it from anywhere on the planet, or 35,000 feet up, thanks to Wi-Fi on the airlines.

 House Sitter and/or Dog Sitter